-^{} Copyright, American Bankers Association.
-The CUSIP number listed above has been assigned by Standard & Poor's, CUSIP Service Bureau and is provided solely for the convenience of bondholders and the Corporation makes no representation with respect to such number or undertakes any responsibility for its accuracy.
-The CUSIP number is subject to change after the issuance of the Series 2003A-8V Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the Series 2003A-8V Bonds.
+[†] Copyright, American Bankers Association.
+The CUSIP numbers listed above have been assigned by Standard & Poor's, CUSIP Service Bureau and are provided solely for the convenience of bondholders and the Corporation makes no representation with respect to such numbers or undertakes any responsibility for their accuracy.
+The CUSIP numbers are subject to change after the issuance of the Remarketed Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the Remarketed Bonds.

 No dealer, broker, salesperson or other person has been authorized to give any information or to make any representations, other than those contained in this Remarketing Circular, and if given or made, such other information or representations must not be relied upon as having been authorized.
-This Remarketing Circular does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Series 2003A-8V Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Remarketing Circular does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Remarketed Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
 The information set forth herein has been provided by the Corporation, by the State of New York and by other sources which are believed to be reliable by the Corporation, but it is not guaranteed as to its accuracy or completeness and is not to be construed as a representation by the Remarketing Agent.
 The information herein is subject to change without notice and neither the delivery of this Remarketing Circular nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Corporation or of the State of New York since the date hereof.
 This Remarketing Circular is submitted in connection with the sale of the securities referred to herein and may not be reproduced or used, in whole or in part, for any other purpose.